How safe is your crust?

 The very act of baking creates what is known as the Maillard reaction.
 This is the name of the process that produces the classic, burnished, dark, rich, sweet and delicious crust.
 It gives a sourdough loaf its beautiful colour, flavour and texture.
 However, the Maillard reaction also produces acrylamide and laboratory studies have shown acrylamide to be a potential carcinogen.
 I use the word ‘potential’ because the tests on rats and mice showed that acrylamide reacts with DNA (the genetic material in cells) and damages it.
 It is this damage that could be a cause of cancer.

-When we eat foods containing acrylamide, the compound is absorbed by the gastro-intestinal tract and distributed through the body, along with all the other metabolites.
+When we eat foods containing acrylamide, the compound is absorbed by the gastrointestinal tract and distributed through the body, along with all the other metabolites.
 One of the main metabolites derived from acrylamide is glycidamide, and it is this that is most likely the root of the gene mutations associated with the tumours seen in lab rats.
-Given the results of this study, conclusions have been drawn by the food industry, not unreasonably I might add, that acrylamide might also be carcinogenic in humans.
+Given the results of this study, conclusions have been drawn by the food industry, not unreasonably I might add, that acrylamide might also be carcinogenic in humans – this his paper outlines a systematic review of dietary acrylamide

 Pronyl-lysine is believed to increase cancer-preventing enzymes with researchers suggesting that pronyl-lysine can lower the risk of colon cancer.
 Again, however, this was concluded from another study carried out on rats.

-It’s worth noting that wholegrain bread has a higher concentration of pronyl-lysine in its crust than white bread, which his another argument for eating wholegrain breads.
+It’s worth noting that wholegrain bread has a higher concentration of pronyl-lysine in its crust than white bread, which is another argument for eating whole grain breads.
 And we know from studies that pronyl-lysine is up to eight times more plentiful in the crust in comparison to the interior of a loaf.

 HOW TO REDUCE THE RISK OF ACRYLAMIDE IN SOURDOUGH